v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/faqimporting-pst-files-to-office-365.md

  **Where is network upload available?**

-Network upload is currently available in the United States, Canada, Brazil, the United Kingdom, Europe, India, East Asia, Southeast Asia, Japan, Republic of Korea, and Australia.
+Network upload is currently available in the United States, Canada, Brazil, the United Kingdom, France, Europe, India, East Asia, Southeast Asia, Japan, Republic of Korea, and Australia.
 Network upload will be available in more regions soon.

  **What is the pricing for importing PST files by using network upload?**